yassato/caige_barley/manuscript/manuscript.md

 - random and fixed effects
 - and other modified parameters

 For this line of spatial genetic analyses, we used the SpATS package [@rodriguez-alvarez_correcting_2018] implemented in R version x.x.x (R Core Team 2024).
+We determined the statistical significance at $p$ = 0.05 and the marginal significance between $p$ = 0.05 and 0.1 throughout the present study.

 ## Neighbor GWAS